OpenAI Agents SDK WorkPaper Tools

 it, and comparing the computed readback after restore.

-Use this when your OpenAI Agents SDK app already manages MCP servers or when you want the same Bilig WorkPaper server available to other agent clients:
+Use this when your OpenAI Agents SDK app already manages MCP servers or when you want the same Bilig WorkPaper server available to other agent clients.
+Use stdio for private workbook state, writable file-backed runs, and offline CI:

 import { Agent, MCPServerStdio, RunContext, getAllMcpTools, invokeFunctionTool } from '@openai/agents'